-Acetic acid, the end metabolite of alcohol ingestion, is supposed to be produced by our gut bacteria and is the substrate for many bodily processes including cholesterol and steroid formation.
+Acetic acid, the end metabolite of alcohol ingestion, is supposed to be produced by our gut bacteria and is the substrate for many bodily processes including cholesterol and steroid formation (and all alcoholics or those with symptoms of addiction and alcoholism must address gut health as discussed in that chapter, as restoration of healthy gut microbiota, by again supplying healthy short chain fatty acids, will go a long way to healing the disease and its destructive mental and physical effects).
 When alcohol is taken it produces the effect described that relieves an alcoholic of their emotional suffering, and this in large part is because the amount of free acetic acid generated as the end product of alcohol metabolism helps to synthesize the missing steroids and other hormones that an alcoholic lacks due to the stressors of a lifetime of elevated acetylcholine.
 Alcoholics often have disturbed gut function and have less endogenous production of the short chain fatty acids, including acetic acid.
 Alcohol is antibacterial and the continued and excessive use of it further destroys the balance of gut bacteria and reduces acetic acid production, making the self-medication of alcohol even more dependent for normal bodily function, and is another reason why alcoholics instinctively reach for alcohol even after having negative experiences with it, since the reduction of alcohol to acetic acid further enforces the benefit of alcohol use to the alcoholic, providing a temporary boost in steroids and energy post drinking that serve to relieve the alcoholic of suffering.
-Gut dysbiosis is the description of imbalanced gut bacteria, where some species of bacteria outnumber others and alter the composition of digestive products, much to the detriment of the sufferer, and the nuances and remedies for gut microbiota issues are discussed in the chapters on proper human diet and SIBO and metabolic disease.
+Gut dysbiosis is the description of imbalanced gut bacteria, where some species of bacteria outnumber others and alter the composition of digestive products, much to the detriment of the sufferer, and the nuances and remedies for gut microbiota issues are discussed in the chapters on proper human diet and gut health.
 In tackling alcohol use it is extremely helpful to find supplemental sources of acetic acid to replace that which is otherwise found through alcohol, which can severely relieve the impulse of cravings and in fact I have had a number of my readers relate to me about a reduced desire to drink when using regular intake of acetic acid from vinegar or the use of sodium acetate.
-The chapter on SIBO details what sodium acetate is and how to get it.
+The chapter on gut health details what sodium acetate is and how to get it.
 It is a generous source of supplemental acetic acid and extremely helpful in dealing with alcoholism.
 In fact, an excellent pharmaceutical for this disease would be a multi-mineral formulation of acetic acid salts, to provide ample acetic acid supplementation without overdosing on any one particular mineral.
 Additionally, vinegar can be used in foods or other products to supply more acetic acid, and thence the production of cholesterol and steroids which will not only relieve suffering but help ease cravings as well as aid in restoring the general health of the individual.
 Interestingly, many alcoholics take a liking to kombucha, which is traditionally made with acetic acid producing bacteria.
 Since some kombucha can have almost as much alcohol as beer it is important to read labels and avoid those when recovering from alcoholism.
 Other brands avoid the alcohol by adding lactic acid bacteria to their brew, and lactic acid can work against efforts to restore health and fight alcoholism so commercial kombucha isn't a best source of acetic acid but can be an option if a source of low-alcohol, no-lactic acid can be found or made.

 Many vitamins are either inhibited by drug and alcohol abuse, are not present in the diet, or are used up quickly during intoxication.
 Vitamin C is especially helpful for recovery, though best had through natural sources or natural supplements since a person in recovery can be very sensitive to contaminants and allergenic supplements.
 If an alcoholic/drug addict is not getting at least 600 mg of vitamin C every day from natural foods it is unlikely to do much good.
 Vitamin C deficiency is actually an underlying contributor to heroin and opiate abuse, and is a primary driver behind the current opioid epidemic in the United States.
 I once suggested vitamin C to someone recovering from heroin addiction.
 Like many people, he had decided to become sober because his addiction was finally taking a serious toll on his physical health.
 But in taking vitamin C he recovered very quickly, and promptly returned to abusing heroin since he no longer felt ill and had not committed to a recovery program, and vitamin C alone is not enough to address the effects of acetylcholine and the neurological impairment of this disease.